Artistic Policy

 • In 2012 the London Borough of Newham had the lowest arts engagement rate in the UK – Together!
 2012 CIC is working to increase engagement by disabled and non-disabled people alike as part of the Paralympic cultural Legacy.

 • Together!
 2012 CIC is a social enterprise, not a charity.
-We are developing a disability policy consultancy and training service and an online sales operation, creating employment for other disabled people and enabling disabled artists to develop markets for their work, as well as generating funds to subsidise our free offer.
+We create employment for disabled people and enable disabled artists to develop their work, as well as generating funds via consultancy work to subsidise our free offer.

 • We aim to provide the participants in our targeted activities with the skills, ‘cultural literacy’ and experiences necessary to access the arts more widely, as well as with improved confidence and self-esteem.